 A person with stage 4 breast cancer will usually already have a team of doctors working to treat the disease and reduce symptoms.
 They should report any new symptoms to a doctor as soon as possible.

-The 5-year relative survival rate for stage 4 breast cancer is 22 percent, which means that 22 percent of people will live for at least 5 years after diagnosis.
+The 5-year relative survival rate for stage 4 breast cancer is

 However, many factors influence survival rates, including: